kensho-technologies/graphql-compiler/README.md

     }
 }
 ```
-This returns one row for every `Animal` which has a color contained in a list of colors,
+This returns one row for every `Animal` which has a color contained in a list of colors.
-containing the `Animal`'s name and color in columns named `animal_name` and `color`, respectively.
+Each row contains the `Animal`'s name and color in columns named `animal_name` and `color`, respectively.

 #### Constraints and Rules
 - Must be on a property field that is not of list type.